opensearch-project/documentation-website/_search-plugins/search-pipelines/rerank-processor.md

 ```
 {% include copy-curl.html %}

-### Use the search pipeline
+### Using the search pipeline

-You can combine an OpenSearch query with the pipeline you created in order to see the reranking of your search results:
+To apply the search pipeline to a query, provide the search pipeline name in the query parameter:

 ```json
 POST /_search?search_pipeline=rerank_byfield_pipeline